 We’ve heard it said time and again: location is everything.
 And Charlotte is no exception!
 When life in the city gets just a little too busy, it’s easy to get away for the weekend.
 Take a short drive west and stay in charming mountain spots like Gatlinburg, Pigeon Forge, and Asheville, or drive a few hours east and bask in the sun on North Carolina’s 322-mile stretch of ocean shoreline.
 You might say it’s the best of both worlds.

 But wait—there’s more.
 Head west from Charlotte and you’ll run into prime territory for outdoor recreation, like the Catawba River and the U.S. National Whitewater Center.
-It’s here where Queen City locals relax and go tubing down the river or go kayaking to get in some much-needed cardio.
+Here, Queen City locals relax and go tubing down the river.
+Or they go kayaking to get in some much-needed cardio.
 It’s all this and so much more—not to mention Charlotte’s affordable home prices—that put this amazing city on our list of best places to buy a house in 2018.

-With so many cities to choose from, it’s hard to narrow down the best places to buy a house in America to just six locations.
-But Cardinal always has our customer in mind, and we’re constantly doing research to meet your home buying needs.
-So whether you’re a busy mom, retired dad, young professional, or working bachelor, Cardinal’s got you covered.
+With so many cities to choose from, it’s hard to narrow down the best places to buy a house in America.
+But Cardinal Financial always has our customer in mind, and we’re constantly doing research to meet your home buying needs.
+So whether you’re a busy mom, retired dad, young professional, or working bachelor, Cardinal Financial’s got you covered.

 What cities are on your list of best places to buy a house in 2018?
 Tag us on social media and let us know!